-Non-LLM Participants
+Non-LLM Actors

-When HandlerParticipant is the right shape
+When a deterministic ActorFn is the right shape

-The canonical wrapper for deterministic non-LLM turn-advancers.
 Use it when the work this turn-step does is:

 • Triage classification.
 Inbound shape (length, language, predicate-match, regex) decides which downstream specialist runs next.
 The decision is mechanical; an LLM would just paraphrase the rule.